 wolfSSL’s embedded SSL/TLS library has included support for TLS 1.3 since early releases of the TLS 1.3 draft.
 Since then, wolfSSL has remained up-to-date with the TLS 1.3 specification.
 In this post, the major upgrades of TLS 1.3 from TLS 1.2 are outlined below:

-This protocol was defined in an Internet Draft in April of 2017.
+This protocol is defined in RFC 8446.
 TLS 1.3 contains improved security and speed.
 The major differences include:

 If you would like to read more about SSL or TLS, here are several resources that might be helpful:

 TLS – Wikipedia (http://en.wikipedia.org/wiki/Transport_Layer_Security)

 SSL versus TLS – What`s the Difference? (http://luxsci.com/blog/ssl-versus-tls-whats-the-difference.html)

 Cisco – SSL: Foundation for Web Security (http://www.cisco.com/web/about/ac123/ac147/archived_issues/ipj_1-1/ssl.html)